 Sensitive Choice is part of the National Asthma Council Australia, which has developed information about COVID-19 and asthma.
 Steps you can take include:

-- Take your medications as prescribed, make sure your asthma action plan is up to date (ask your doctor if you don’t have one) and check whether you’re using your inhaler and spacer properly.
+- Take your preventer medication as prescribed, make sure your asthma action plan is up to date (ask your doctor if you don’t have one) and check whether you’re using your inhaler and spacer properly.
 These how-to videos are here to help.

 - Use your puffers with a spacer to get the most out of your medicines.
 Speak with your doctor about avoiding the use of nebulisers, as they can increase the risk of spreading respiratory infections to other people.

-- Make sure you have enough medication for at least a month, but don’t stockpile more than you need as this could lead to others with asthma missing out.
+- Make sure you have enough medication for a month, but don’t stockpile more than you need.
+New limits apply to the sale of certain medications, including salbutamol inhalers, due to increased demand.
+If you do encounter shortages, call ahead to pharmacies to check which have stock, as this may vary from location to location.
 If you are unwell, call ahead to your pharmacy so they can arrange minimal contact delivery.